plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 ----------------------------------

 ``python-modernize`` is a utility that automatically prepares Python 2 code for porting to Python 3.
-After running python-modernize, there may be manual work ahead.
+After running ``python-modernize``, there is manual work ahead.
-There are problems that python-modernize can not fix on its own.
+There are some problems that ``python-modernize`` can not fix on its own.
 It also might make changes that are not really needed.
-Review the changes after you run this tool.
+You need to closely review all changes after you run this tool.

 ``python-modernize`` will warn you, when it is not sure what to do with a possible problem.